peterphan20/peterphan20/README.md

 My name is **Peter**, and I am a web developer currently living in Houston, TX. 🚀

 I recently jumped over to web developing after pursuing a career in nursing.
-Some of the things I enjoy doing on my spare time are weightlifting and video games.
-I am learning all that I can in hopes of mastering the art of developing full stack applications 👍
+Some of the things i enjoy doing are weightlifting, music, videogames, and exploring new foods.
+I am currently learning all that I can in hopes of mastering the art of developing full stack applications! 👍

 How to reach me: 📬 peterphan0422@gmail.com